 What’s the cost of multi-layer roofing (gravel & bitumen)?

 Bitumen is modified asphalt used on flat roofs.
-The chief advantage with it is that it’s essentially painted on versus laid down – making it seamless and less prone to leaking.
+The primary advantage with it is that it’s essentially painted on versus laid down, making it seamless and less prone to leaking.
 Bitumen also has a high tensile strength, lowering its chances of cracking or getting damaged like other roofing surfaces.

 What about green roofs?

 There are two common types of green roofs: extensive ones – with no cultivation being done; and intensive ones – where people actually put in place produce gardens.

 Although it sounds like a great idea, green roofs can also be quite prohibitive.
 First off, they’re expensive to install and require a lot of maintenance.
 Also, they’re only effective on angles of less than 25 degrees (although the Europeans are experimenting with green roofs at 45-degree angles).
 And, you’ll need to invest in special soil because regular garden soil will compact and kill the plants.